antoninhenry/AntoninPortfolio/content/projects/AIProject/index.md

 ## Lyoko project

-Help the teacher Albert Inneiste with collecting data to train the brand new artificial intelligence !
+Help the teacher Albert Inneiste with collecting data in order to train the brand new artificial intelligence !
 You have to make it reach the other side of the room by itself.

 ![](/AIProjectDialogue.jpg)

 ## Popularize AI

 This serious game is aiming to popularize simple concepts of AI and to remove the mystique surrounding it.
-You have to fill the AI with data by playing a mini-game, if your patterns are optimal then you're good to go, if they're bad the AI will not be efficient !
+You have to fill the AI with data by playing a mini-game, if your patterns are optimal then you're good to go, if they're bad the AI will not be efficient or will completely ruin its path.

 ![](/AIProjectMinijeu.jpg)
 ![](/AIProjectMinijeu2.jpg)